kanno-soe/kanno-soe/Exposition/Theory.md

 \{\mathsf{web}\}\bowtie\{d'\}.
 ```

-The two prime constructions realize the interdependence as a direct elaboration clause.
-For every $d\in\mathcal D$:
+The two prime constructions realize this interdependence as a direct elaboration clause — for every $d\in\mathcal D$:

-Prime closed — all in each:
+Prime closed (all in each):

 ```math
 d'